CARTAvis/manual_source/source/installation_and_configuration.rst

 * Site Deployment Mode

-  * Ubuntu 18.04 LTS (Bionic Beaver) and 20.04 LTS (Focal Fossa)
+  * Ubuntu Linux 18.04 LTS (Bionic Beaver), 20.04 LTS (Focal Fossa), and 22.04 LTS (Jammy Jellyfish)

 * User Deployment Mode

-  * Ubuntu Linux: 18.04 LTS (Bionic Beaver), 20.04 LTS (Focal Fossa)
+  * Ubuntu Linux: 18.04 LTS (Bionic Beaver), 20.04 LTS (Focal Fossa), and 22.04 LTS (Jammy Jellyfish)
   * Red Hat Enterprise Linux: 7, 8
+  * CentOS: 7
-  * CentOS: 7, 8
+  * AlmaLinux/Rocky Linux: 8
-  * macOS: 10.15 (Catalina), 11 (Big Sur)
+  * macOS: 10.15 (Catalina), 11 (Big Sur), and 12 (Monterey)

 .. note::
-   CARTA may work on other Linux distributions (e.g., Fedora, Debian, etc), but has not been tested by us.
-CARTA may work on macOS 10.14 (Mojave), but again, it has not been tested by us.
+   CARTA may work on other Linux distributions (e.g., Fedora, Debian, etc), but has not been tested by the CARTA development team.
+CARTA may work on macOS 10.14 (Mojave), but again, it has not been tested.

 In the following two sections, we provide the installation instructions for the two deployment modes.
 System administrators who wish to deploy CARTA institution-wide, please refer to the section  :ref:`installation_SDM`.
 For general users, please refer to the section :ref:`installation_UDM`.